Our performance

 We also carried out a detailed review of the evidence behind our self-assessment.
 This was led by the Board Member responsible for complaints, to make sure everything was checked thoroughly.

-Our annual complaints report was approved by the Board on 16 May 2024 following review by our Customer Feedback Panel and Resident Voice Panel, and signed on its behalf by Lesley Dixon, Chair, and John Wood, Member Responsible for Complaints .
+Our annual complaints report was approved by the Board on 4th September 2025 following review by our Customer Feedback Panel and Resident Voice Panel, and signed on its behalf by Lesley Dixon, Chair, John Wood, Member Responsible for Complaints, and Nigel Hennerley, Chair of the Resident Voice Panel.

 This report outlines how we are performing against our complaints service standards and includes a self-assessment against the Housing Ombudman’s Complaint Handling Code.
 It outlines where we have got things wrong and what actions we have taken to improve our service.